James Madison: A Biography by Ralph Ketcham

 A Perfect Union: Dolley Madison and the Creation of the American Nation by Catherine Allgor

-In A Perfect Union, acclaimed historian Catherine Allgor reveals how Dolley manipulated the constraints of her gender to construct an American democratic ruling style and to achieve her husband’s political goals.
+Acclaimed historian Catherine Allgor reveals how Dolley Madison manipulated the constraints of her gender to construct an American democratic ruling style and to achieve her husband’s political goals.
 By emphasizing cooperation over coercion—building bridges instead of bunkers—she left us with not only an important story about our past but a model for a modern form of politics.

 Building a Presidents House by Bryan Clark Green, Ann I. Miller, with Conover Hunt

 Follow the building of James and Dolley Madison's home from its initial construction to the changes Madison ordered during his first retirement and during his presidency.